Université de Montréal: History

-The Université de Montréal was founded in 1878 as a new branch of Université Laval from Quebec City.
-It was then known as the Université Laval à Montréal.
+The Université de Montréal was founded in 1878 as a branch campus of Université Laval in Quebec City.
+It was then known as Université Laval à Montréal.
 The move initially went against the wishes of the Bishop of Montréal, Édouard-Charles Fabre, who advocated an independent university in his city.
 Certain parts of the institution's educational facilities, such as those of the Séminaire de Québec and the Faculty of Medicine (founded as the Montreal School of Medicine and Surgery), had already been established in Montréal in 1876 and 1843, respectively.

 The Vatican granted the university some administrative autonomy in 1889, thus allowing it to choose its own professors and license its own diplomas.
 However, it was not until 8 May 1919 that a papal charter from Pope Benedict XV granted full autonomy to the university.
-It thus became an independent Catholic university and adopted Université de Montréal as its name.
-Université de Montréal was granted its first provincial charter on 14 February 1920.
+It thus became an independent Catholic university under its current name, Université de Montréal.
+The Université de Montréal was granted its first provincial charter on 14 February 1920.

 At the time of its creation, fewer than a hundred students were admitted to the university's three faculties, which at that time were located in Old Montreal.
-These were the Faculty of Theology (located at the Grand séminaire de Montréal), the Faculty of Law (hosted by the Society of Saint-Sulpice), and the Faculty of Medicine (at the Château Ramezay).
+These were the Faculty of Theology (located at the Grand séminaire de Montréal), the Faculty of Law (hosted by the Society of Saint-Sulpice) and the Faculty of Medicine (at the Château Ramezay).

 Graduate training based on German-inspired American models of specialized coursework and completion of a research thesis was introduced and adopted.
 Most of Québec's secondary education establishments employed classic course methods of varying quality.
 This forced the university to open a preparatory school in 1887 to harmonize the education level of its students.
-Named the "Faculty of Arts", this school would remain in use until 1972 and was the predecessor of Québec's current CEGEP system.
+Named the Faculty of Arts, this school would remain in use until 1972 and was the predecessor of Québec's current CEGEP system.

 The former main building of the university from 1895 to 1942.
 The building is located in Montreal's Quartier Latin.